Definition of firkin in English:

 - But Craig, a former club footballer and referee, is confident the team has a good chance of winning and has donated a firkin to the players for after the game.

-1.1A unit of liquid volume equal to half a kilderkin (about 11 gallons or 41 liters).
+1.1A unit of liquid volume equal to half a kilderkin (usually 9 imperial gallons or about 41 litres).

 - If you take a barrel to be two kilderkins and a kilderkin to be two firkins (which are themselves, of course, nine gallons), then the saving works out at about 14p per pint.